 Microfilm materials are accessed with self-service microfilm readers and reader-printers.

-The cost to print is $0.35 per photocopy from a microfilm.
+The cost to print is $0.35 per photocopy.
 To print from microfilm, you may purchase a copy card at Copy Services.

-A microfilm digital scanner is also available.
+A microfilm digital scanners are also available.
 Images may be printed or saved to a flash drive.
 Prints or scans are also $0.35 each.
-You may reserve the scanner for 2 hours by asking the Hubbs staff or calling the Library at 651-259-3300.

 The Minnesota Historical Society participates in Interlibrary Loan on a limited basis as the collections are considered to be reference material.